mikey.bike . archive . other writings . lists . about

 then we don’t think we know what it’s doing.

-is both overloaded and has a polymorphic return type.
+AT TIME ZONE is both overloaded and has a polymorphic return type.
 I

 can’t immediately summon what an accurate type signature for this